Estate Planning / Wills / Trusts

 If the estate would go into probate, our attorneys can help the executor, or personal representative.
 It is very difficult for the personal representative to go through the process by themselves, so having an attorney guide them through can make the process move along much smoother.
 Probate can be confusing, so it is best to relieve as much of that confusion as possible by giving assistance when filling out documents, contacting beneficiaries, obtaining the estate’s tax ID, sending notice to beneficiaries, taking an inventory of the assets, selling assets when needed, and filing the decedent’s last income tax return.
 When the process moves smoothly, the administrative tasks can stay at a minimum.

-Contact Tilton & Dunn, PLLP For A Free Consultation
+Contact Tilton Dunn Gross, PLLP For A Free Consultation